Nadaraya-Watson Estimator for I.I.D. Paths of Diffusion Processes: Risk bound on the discrete-time approximate Nadaraya-Watson estimator

 then there exists a constant $\mathfrak c_{\ref{risk_bound_approximate_denominator}} > 0$, not depending on $h$, $N$, $n$ and $t_0$, such that

 \end{proposition}

 Assume that $\beta = 1$ (extreme case) and $h$ is of order $N^{-1/3}$.
-As mentioned at Section \ref{section_continuous_time_NW}, under this condition, the bias-variance tradeoff is reached by $\widehat f_{N,h}$.
+As mentioned at Section \ref{section_continuous_time_NW}, under this condition, the bias-variance tradeoff is reached by the continuous-time estimator of $f$.
 Then, the approximation error of $\widehat f_{n,N,h}$ is of order $1/n$, which is the order of the variance of the Brownian motion increments along the dissection $(t_0,t_1,\dots,t_n)$ of $[t_0,T]$.
 For this reason, the risk bound established in Proposition \ref{risk_bound_approximate_denominator} is satisfactory.
 Moreover, by Remark \ref{how_to_choose_t_0}, to take $t_0\geqslant 1$ when $T > 1$ gives